 One such way to help your dog stop drooling when people are leaving the house is by giving them a specific treat that only appears after someone or everyone has left.
 In time, they will associate this special treat with others being gone and no longer look anxious but excited for their departure.

-- ✅ 𝐏𝐑𝐎𝐌𝐎𝐓𝐄𝐒 𝐀 𝐂𝐀𝐋𝐌𝐈𝐍𝐆 𝐄𝐅𝐅𝐄𝐂𝐓 𝐀𝐍𝐃 𝐖𝐄𝐋𝐋𝐁𝐄𝐈𝐍𝐆 - Our treats have a calming effect on your dog's nerves and are great for keeping your dog from responding negatively to environmentally-induced situations and may help curb destructive behavior and coping with external stresses brought on by loud noises, vet or grooming visits, moving, or travel that may cause temporary anxiousness
+- ✅ 𝐏𝐑𝐎𝐌𝐎𝐓𝐄𝐒 𝐀 𝐂𝐀𝐋𝐌𝐈𝐍𝐆 𝐄𝐅𝐅𝐄𝐂𝐓 𝐀𝐍𝐃 𝐖𝐄𝐋𝐋𝐁𝐄𝐈𝐍𝐆 - Our treats have a calming effect on your dog's nerves and are great for keeping your dog from responding negatively to environmentally-induced situations and may help curb destructive behavior and coping with external stresses brought on by loud noises, vet or grooming visits, moving, travel that may cause temporary anxiousness.

 Why Is My Frenchies Mouth Dripping?